snkas/basic-sim/doc/flows_application.md

    ```
    enable_flow_scheduler=true
-   flow_schedule_filename="schedule.csv"
+   flow_schedule_filename="flow_schedule.csv"
    flow_enable_logging_for_flow_ids=set(0,1)
    ```

-2. Add the following schedule file `schedule.csv` to your run folder (three flows from 0 to 1, resp. of size 10/3/34 KB and starting at T=0/10000/30000ns):
+2. Add the following schedule file `flow_schedule.csv` to your run folder (three flows from 0 to 1, resp. of size 10/3/34 KB and starting at T=0/10000/30000ns):

    ```
    0,0,1,10000,0,,